lobbywatch/lobbywatch/web_scrapers/readme.md

 ## Notes on Mapping Names ##

 One of the core problems of this application is matching people from the PDF to people in the database.
-The names in the database are structured: There are fields for **vorname**, **zweiter_vorname**, and **nachnahme**.
+The names in the database are structured: There are fields for **vorname**, **zweiter_vorname**, and **nachname**.
 The field **vorname** sometimes also contains the nickname of the person in quotes, so for example you might have a vorname of **Hans "Hänsu"**.

 Now consider someone with a first name of **Min Li**, two second first names of **Michaelangelo Sebastian** and a quadruple-word last name of **de la Scalia Widmer**.
 This person would be represented in the PDF als **De la Scalia Widmer Min Li Michaelangelo Sebastian**.
 How should I know which of these words corresponds to which part of the name?
 The person might as well have a first name of **Min**, four second first names of **Li Michaelangelo Sebastian De**, and a last name of **la Scalia Widmer**.
 And since there are nicknames in the database, I can`t do strict string comparison on first names, even if I did manage to guess which part of the name is actually the first name!
 After writing quite a few combinations, I came up with a solution to at least express this problem in a succinct way.